devandutta/PianoEmulator/README.md

 This was a fun project I did in my first CS course in which I wrote logic to convert musical notes into acceptable notes for the ButtonBass piano emulator online.

-The program will also verify musical note sequences to confirm that they are valid before attempting to convert to ButtonBass equivalents.
+The program also verifies musical note sequences to confirm that they are valid before attempting to convert to ButtonBass equivalents.

 Download the code and have some fun with a virtualized piano!